arcus-azure/arcus.testing/docs/preview/02-getting-started.md

   1. Install the `Arcus.Testing.Core` NuGet package;
   2. Locate the place where your tests retrieve their values;
   3. Use the `var config = TestConfig.Create()` to create a default instance;
-  4. Use the common `config["Your:Config:Key]` syntax to retrieve your value.
+  4. Use the common `config["Your:Config:Key"]` syntax to retrieve your value.

   > 🔗 See [the dedicated feature documentation](./03-Features/01-core.md) for more information on this `Arcus.Testing.Core` package and what other common test operations you repeatably use, like polling, reading local files, etc.